coreshop/CoreShop/docs/02_Bundles/Address_Bundle.md

 ```

 ### Adding required bundles to kernel
-You need to enable the bundle inside the kernel
+You need to enable the bundle inside the kernel.

-If you're not using CoreShop bundles, you will also need to add CoreShopResourceBundle and its dependencies
-to kernel.
-Don’t worry, everything was automatically installed via Composer.

 ```php
 <?php